igrr/argparse_to_md/README.md

 Usage:
 ```
 argparse_to_md [-h] [-i INPUT [INPUT ...]]
-                          [--extra-sys-path EXTRA_SYS_PATH [EXTRA_SYS_PATH ...]] [--check CHECK]
+                          [--extra-sys-path EXTRA_SYS_PATH [EXTRA_SYS_PATH ...]] [--check]
                           [--version]
 ```

 Optional arguments:
 - `-i INPUT [INPUT ...]`, `--input INPUT [INPUT ...]`: Markdown file to update (can be specified multiple times).
 - `--extra-sys-path EXTRA_SYS_PATH [EXTRA_SYS_PATH ...]`: Extra paths to add to PYTHONPATH before loading the module
-- `--check CHECK`: Check if the files need to be updated, but don't modify them.
+- `--check`: Check if the files need to be updated, but don't modify them.
 Non-zero exit code is returned if any file needs to be updated.
 - `--version`: show program's version number and exit
 <!-- argparse_to_md_end -->